Eric-Kobayashi/USOS/README.md

 # USOS - Ubiquitin System ODE Simulator
-author: Eric Hidari
+Author: Eric Hidari

-date: 30 December 2019
+Date: 30 December 2019

 MATLAB model for ubiquitin chain reaction detailed in the paper:
-**A general _in vitro_ assay to study enzymatic activities of the ubiquitin system**, *Biochemistry*, under review USOS uses machine learning method to infer the rate constants in the ODE functions given the FRET measurement data.
+**A general _in vitro_ assay to study enzymatic activities of the ubiquitin system**, *Biochemistry*, under review

+ USOS uses machine learning method to infer the rate constants in the ODE functions given the FRET measurement data.
 Namely, simulated annealing, an advanced Markov Chain Monte Carlo (MCMC) algorithm is applied here.

 ## Prerequisite